umar12Fa/askless-flutter-client/README.md

 ## Built with Askless

 Check the example of a [Flutter Chat App with PostgreSQL / MySQL databases and Node.js](https://github.com/RodrigoBertotti/flutter_chat_app_with_nodejs).
-Supports video and audio calls.

 https://github.com/RodrigoBertotti/flutter_chat_app_with_nodejs/assets/15431956/42428123-76ab-4c5c-8ba1-29321d11b74b

 <sup> 🔊 The video above contains audio, click on the right side to turn it on</sup>

 ## Why Askless?

-### :video_camera: Add Video and Audio calls to elevate your Flutter Chat App
-Easily implement WebRTC live calls in your App, no third-party services are required *

-<sup>* Some users may be [behind symmetric NAT](https://stackoverflow.com/a/35862243/4508758), so to avoid problems in this scenario
-add your own or third-party TURN server, please check the [documentation](documentation.md#video-and-audio-calls) for more info </sup>

 ### :muscle: **Stream data from PostgreSQL, MySQL or other database** to your Flutter App through websockets